 This "Chipset Features Setup" option controls the configuration of the board's chipset.
-Control keys for this screen are the same as for the previous screen.
+Control keys for this screen are the same as in the BIOS Features Setup screen.

 NOTE: SETUP Defaults are noted in parenthesis next to each function heading.